awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 1. \(Optional\) For **Description**, enter a brief description for the Client VPN endpoint\.

-1. For **Client IPv4 CIDR**, specify the IP address range, in CIDR notation, from which to assign client IP addresses\.
+1. For **Client IPv4 CIDR**, specify an IP address range, in CIDR notation, from which to assign client IP addresses\.
 **Note**
-The IP address range cannot overlap with the target network or any of the routes that will be associated with the Client VPN endpoint\.
+The IP address range cannot overlap with the target network or with any of the routes that will be associated with the Client VPN endpoint\.
 The client CIDR range must have a block size of at least /22, and it must not be greater than /16\.
 **Important**
 The IP address range cannot be changed after the Client VPN endpoint has been created\.

 1. For **Server certificate ARN**, specify the ARN for the TLS certificate to be used by the server\.
-Clients use the server certiﬁcate to authenticate the Client VPN endpoint to which they are connecting\.
+Clients use the server certificate to authenticate the Client VPN endpoint to which they are connecting\.
 **Note**
 The server certificate must be provisioned in AWS Certificate Manager \(ACM\)\.